-America’s top leading man has moved well beyond that role in recent years, having leveraged his clout as an actor into a second career as a writer, producer, and director, and a third career as a philanthropist and diplomat.
+America’s top leading man, George Clooney, has moved well beyond that role in recent years, having leveraged his clout as an actor into a second career as a writer, producer, and director, and a third career as a philanthropist and diplomat.

 In 2005, he co-wrote, directed, and starred in Good Night and Good Luck, about Edward R. Murrow’s battle with Senator Joseph McCarthy.
 The film received six Academy Award nominations, including for Best Director and Best Original Screenplay.
 That same year, Clooney won the Oscar for Best Supporting Actor for his role in Syriana.
 Most recently, he produced, directed, and starred in Leatherheads.
 His next film is Burn After Reading, directed by the Coen brothers.